 An Example of a Wash Sale

-Let's say Joe sells those 50 shares of XYZ stock for $5 per share on July 31, incurring the $250 loss.
-Now he purchases 50 shares of XYZ stock on August 15 when the stock is trading at $6 per share.
-August 15 is within the 61-day period, so Joe's $250 loss is a wash sale.
+Joe sold those 50 shares of XYZ stock for $5 per share on July 31, incurring the $250 loss.
+He purchased 50 shares of XYZ stock on August 15 when the stock was trading at $6 per share.
+August 15 is within the 61-day period, so Joe's $250 loss was a wash sale.
 It's disallowed, and Joe's basis in the replacement shares increases by $250.